A Woman Vanished in the U.K. What Came After Was a New Low for a Modern Obsession.

 There’s something going really wrong with how we process events happening in real time.
 While I was in California being an idiot, proof of this on a much larger and more troubling scale was happening back home, in the U.K. On Jan.
 27, a woman went missing from a village in Lancashire, in northern England.
 Nicola Bulley, a 45-year-old mortgage adviser, dropped her daughters off at school in the morning and then took their dog, a brown springer spaniel called Willow, for a walk along the River Wyre.
 She logged on to a call on a work service from her phone at 9:01 a.m.
 The meeting ended at 9:30, but Nicola remained logged into the service.
 Five minutes later, her phone and the dog were found at a bench.
 Nicola was gone.

 Internet sleuthing has been gathering in pace and intensity for a little while now.
 But this is the case in the U.K. that has reached escape velocity from TikTok and broken through into mainstream media.
-Bulley’s family made specific reference to the social media theorizing in a public statement, and TikTok has also had to comment in an official capacity, saying “we have mobilised resources to monitor the evolving conversation about this case.”
-Just this week, a man was arrested for footage he apparently took of the scene after her body was dragged from the river.
+Bulley’s family made specific reference to the social media theorizing in a public statement, and TikTok has also had to comment in an official capacity, saying, “We have mobilised resources to monitor the evolving conversation about this case.”
+Just this week, a man was arrested for footage he apparently took of the scene after Bulley’s body was dragged from the river.